Thursday, 17 October 2024

 A few days after the funeral, Daniel was presented with one more story; unlike the others, this one had no words.
 Come on in the bedroom; I want to show you something, Bob said and emptied onto his bed the contents of a blue woolen bag on which the Star of David was sewn.
 A variety of objects lay on the bed: A well-worn sepia photograph of Daniels grandparents with Bob and his sister, a Hebrew prayer book, his grandfathers identification and other papers from Russia, a yarmulke, and a prayer shawl.

 The two of them looked at the objects in silence.
 Daniel knew his father was waiting for him to say something.
-The impatience and belligerence that is often part and parcel of adolescence suddenly and unexpectedly emerged and Daniel heard himself saying: ‘It’s just a bunch of papers and things.
+The expectation annoyed him, and though he knew better, he was surprised to hear himself say: ‘It’s just a bunch of papers and things.
 So what?
 He immediately regretted his disrespect.

 Bob glared at Daniel and said ‘It’s the story of a man!’ and walked out of the room.
 Nothing further was ever said about the event, though Daniel thought about it as he grew older, often wondering why his father did not show more anger than he did.